MichaelCurrin/docsify-js-tutorial/docs/README.md

         ```

-## Setup Github Pages site
+## Set up GitHub Pages site

 If you followed the steps above, you'll have a locally running docs site.

-Now, commit and push the files to Github.
+Now, commit and push the files to GitHub.

-Next, edit your repo's setting on Github.
-Select the option to serve the `docs` directory of the `master` branch as Github Pages site.
+Next, edit your repo's setting on GitHub.
+Select the option to serve the `docs` directory of the `master` branch as GitHub Pages site.
 When you refresh the settings page, then you will see a link to your site there.

 Open the link in the browser.